-NAIROBI, KENYA: Although Islamic Banking is at nascent stage in the country, the faith-based lending model is becoming a fast growing trend in the Kenyan financial sector and showing indicators of exponential growth.
-The concomitant expansion of Islamic finance activities in the region and the huge Muslim population can be largely attributed to reforms in regulatory and taxation frameworks.
+NAIROBI, KENYA – Although Islamic Banking is at an early stage, the faith-based lending model is becoming a growing trend in the Kenyan financial sector.
+It is showing indicators of exponential growth.
+The joint expansion of Islamic finance activities in the region and the huge Muslim population can be largely attributed to reforms in regulatory and taxation frameworks.

-KCB Bank Kenya SAHL proposition boasts of growth in terms of breadth of products with varying degrees of sophistication.
-The lender institution has developed regulations anchored on safeguarding depositors’ interests while ensuring the stability of its financial systems in achieving efficiency and reliability to customers in line with Kenya’s monetary policies.
-This determination has greatly contributed to the indicative growth in demand of KCB SAHL Banking Shariah Compliant products.
+KCB Bank Kenya SAHL’s statement claims growth in products with varying degrees of sophistication.
+The lender institution has developed regulations anchored on safeguarding depositors’ interests while ensuring the stability of its Islamic financial systems in achieving efficiency and reliability to customers in line with Kenya’s monetary policies.
+This determination has greatly contributed to the indicative growth in demand for KCB SAHL Banking Shariah Compliant products.

-To accelerate uptake of Shariah Compliant products, robust feedback mechanisms have to be put in place to gauge the impact from all the stakeholders in the markets.
-There is need therefore, that consolidation of gains made are aligned with customer value created, human capital efficiencies achieved, and resources mobilized while working closely with the regulator to spur positive Islamic finance growth.
+To accelerate the uptake of Shariah Compliant products, robust feedback mechanisms have to be put in place to gauge the impact from all the stakeholders in the markets.
+There is a need, therefore, that consolidation of gains made are aligned with customer value created, human capital efficiencies achieved, and resources mobilized while working closely with the regulator to spur positive Islamic finance growth.

 We need to invest more in IT Infrastructure and deepen the use of mobile platforms in addressing customer needs.
-The country requires a robust legal framework and this calls for passing into law of a variety of new laws and regulations surrounding Sharia Compliant Products.
+The country requires a robust legal framework and this calls for passing into law a variety of new laws and regulations surrounding Sharia Compliant Products.
 KCB Bank has developed an array of modalities and financial instruments towards market expansion and integration with existing products.
-There is need to accelerate Sukuk issuing to offer an opportunity for diversification.
+There is a need to accelerate Sukuk issuing to offer an opportunity for diversification.

 The current Finance Act does not allow the creation of debt through direct lending yet.
-Islamic finance advocates for the seller or lessor should have real ownership of the asset been sold or leased before a transaction.
+Islamic financial system advocates for the seller or lessor should have real ownership of the asset been sold or leased before a transaction.
 The debt created from such sale or lease transactions cannot be sold to a third party to avoid the risk associated with it.
-These requirements makes the lender take responsibility for risk or debt financing, thus helping prevent excessive risk and debt accumulation.
+These requirements make the lender take responsibility for risk or debt financing, thus helping prevent excessive risk and debt accumulation.
 Further work is needed to ensure compliance, including a transparent and credible assessment process for evaluating compliance with standards.
-Kenya’s Islamic finance growth has a huge potential given the region’s demographic structure and potential for financial deepening.
+Kenya’s Islamic finance system growth has a huge potential given the region’s demographic structure and potential for financial deepening.

-If we are to realise gains from creation of new Shariah compliant financial instruments and incorporation into tax codes, all stakeholders must develop supportive tax and legal environment, which will provide the impetus to the development of Shariah-compliant products.
-Perhaps Parliament should allow compensation in Sukuk to be treated as interest paid on any bond offering, deductible from taxable income and exempt from withholding tax.
+If we are to realize gains from the creation of new Shariah-compliant financial instruments and incorporation into tax codes, all stakeholders must develop a supportive tax and legal environment, which will provide the impetus to the development of Shariah-compliant products.
+Perhaps Parliament should allow compensation in Sukuk to be treated as interest paid on any bond offering, deductible from taxable income, and exempt from withholding tax.

 Developing Islamic finance could complement Kenya’s efforts to deepen its conventional financial systems.
-In addition, Islamic financing can also contribute to the development of small and medium enterprises and microfinance activities that are key toward the realisation of vision 2030.
+In addition, Islamic financing can also contribute to the development of small and medium enterprises and microfinance activities that are key toward the realization of vision 2030.
 As matters stand in Kenya, we are operating Shariah Banking under waivers from existing Acts of Parliament.

 Originally published on www.standardmedia.co.ke